azuredevcollege/trainingdays/day6/challenges/challenge5.md

 <img src="./img/acr2.png">

-- Now we're on the **Create container registry** secren.
+- Now we're on the **Create container registry** screen.
 - Select a subscription.
-Click **Create New** button onde the Resource Group and create a new resource group.
+Click **Create New** button once the Resource Group and create a new resource group.
 - Fill the other values.
   - Registry Name: Type a unique name.
   - Location: Select **West Europe**.